-Over a year ago the decision was made to pursue the possibility of remodeling and adding to our present facility.
-A Remodeling Task Force was formed to work with the architect: John Fisher, Patty Hayden, Evelyn Ifft (chair), Jerry Meeker and Annette Weis.
+To address our space limitations, a Remodeling Task Force was formed: John Fisher, Patty Hayden, Evelyn Ifft (chair), Jerry Meeker and Annette Weis.
 Armantrout Architects were retained for the preliminary and feasibility plans only.
 The architect’s cost of $3500 was donated by Larry Harvill and Evelyn Ifft.

-The task force met many times with Leon Armantrout and his assistant, Avani Pavasia, from Janurary to May 2011.
+The task force met many times with Leon Armantrout and his assistant, Avani Pavasia.
 We informed them of our needs, hopes and restrictions as pertained to the project.
 Avani spent much time researching ideas, materials, furniture, etc. and then planning the space.

-Below is her statement of purpose, the new floor plan and the visualized RAA façade.
-Further information, pictures, and material samples are in the gallery near the library for you to see, scroll down to the bottom of the page for these as well.
+Below is Avani Pavasia’s statement of purpose, the new floor plan and the visualized RAA façade.
+Further information, pictures, and material samples are in the gallery for you to see.

 Thank you, Evelyn Ifft, chair